spencertan/XVUtilities/README.md

 ## XVUtilities
-This is a C++20 utility library that is a collection of containers, functionality and traits that I am using with my projects.
+XVUtilities is a C++20 utility library that is a collection of containers, functionality and traits I use with my projects.

 ## Core